 The police and security will come: sorry there’s no skating here.
 We all know what it was all about with witches and the donor boys.
 People need someone to be theirs and have a problem with propriety.

 When it comes to power, there’s only one way to rock: determine the weak point and attack from here.
-That’s because you want to create a lot of troubles and put a lot of pressure on your opponents.
+That’s because you want to create a lot of headaches and put a lot of pressure on your opponents.